Updated: November 2, 2020.

 Actually, for me, I’d describe it as warm and not hot, if that means anything to you.

-Some users do complain that the same solenoid makes a nagging humming sound.
+Some users do complain that the solenoid makes a nagging humming sound.

-In my experience with this regulator, this is true but only under certain circumstances.
+In my experience with this CO2 regulator, it’s true that the solenoid can be noisy, but only under certain circumstances.

 In any case, I would not describe the sound as potentially irritating, but you will notice it if it’s the only thing running in your planted tank’s room.

-However, from what I have learned while using this unit, this only happens if you over-tighten it.
+However, from what I have learned while using the DoubleSun CO2 regulator, this only happens if you over-tighten it.

 The only real noise I agree it makes is when you turn it on or off.

-Otherwise, it reliably turns on and off as per the schedule if on a timer.
+Otherwise, the solenoid reliably turns on and off as per the schedule if on a timer.

 By the way, if you find the noise bothersome, you can use plumbing tape to get rid of it (not a troublesome “upgrade”).

-One drawback I have to point out is that the water in the bubble counter drains after some weeks so you have to refill it.
+One drawback of this CO2 regulator is that the water in the bubble counter drains after some weeks so you have to refill it.

-This regulator is one stage, which can be expected at this price point, but I wouldn’t say that you should wait to accumulate a higher budget and save up for a dual-stage one.
+The DoubleSun CO2 regulator has just one stage of pressure relief, which can be expected at this price point.
+However, I wouldn’t say that you should wait to accumulate a higher budget and save up for a dual-stage one.

 The DoubleSun works perfectly fine and I’m very pleased with what I got for my money.

-It’s an adequate purchase for a high-tech planted tank on a budget.Advantages:
+It’s an adequate purchase for a high-tech planted aquarium on a budget.Advantages: